-- Start by dicing an onion, celery and carrots.
+- Start by dicing an onion, celery and carrots in a large stockpot.

-- Add the spices and sauté, add the chicken, then add flour.
+- Melt butter, add olive oil.
+Add the spices and sauté, add the chicken, then add flour.

-- Stir everything together and cook the flour for a minute or two.
+- Combine flour and stir everything together and cook the flour for a minute or two.

 - Next you'll add stock slowly and stir.
 The mixture will thicken nicely.
 This only takes a couple of minutes.